-PEN Tester Want the inside scoop on penetration testing in the Network Security field?
+Want the inside scoop on penetration testing in the Network Security field?
 You'll be hard pressed to find it when you "Google" or search any website.
-This is unfortunate because the real-world experiences of others are uniquely powerful in helping prospective Network Security students learn more about the field-penetration testing, specifically-before deciding if it's a right fit.
+This is unfortunate because the real-world experiences of others are uniquely powerful in helping prospective Network Security students learn more about the fieldpenetration testing, specifically-before deciding if it's a right fit.
+Network Security

 Network Security major Micah Vorst offers a solution: the Pen Test Trailer, a script for a short film designed to highlight the experiences of pen testers currently working in the field to help prospective students understand the technical details as well as the legal, ethical and moral pressures that one faces in this career field.

-Designated as a Center for Academic Excellence in Information Systems Security Education, UAT offers this cyber security degree to provide the advanced industry-standard tools and skill development necessary to propel information network technology initiatives and ensure success in the network security field.
-The Project The fascinating, challenging real-life world of pen testing is captured in the 13-page script that, when made into a short film one day, can be posted on UAT's website for viewing by prospective Network Security students.
+The fascinating, challenging real-life world of pen testing is captured in the 13-page script that, when made into a short film one day, can be posted on UAT's website for viewing by prospective Network Security students.
 The script features real-world scenarios, complete with narration, that address the legal and moral decisions professional pen testers face in the field every day, as well as their success stories.
-The Next Phase of Student Innovation The project is complete.
-The final document is a hard copy that's available to anyone interested in producing the short film as a future SIP project.
+The Next Phase of Student Innovation INNOVATING TECHNOLOGY.